Pimco fund flow reversal gives new boss Roman pillar to build on

-LONDON Pacific Investment Management Co's new boss Manny Roman, who joined last week from British hedge fund firm Man Group (EMG.L), has a steadier platform to rebuild it from after the California-based firm finally stemmed an outflow of client money.
+LONDON, Nov 11 Pacific Investment Management Co's new boss Manny Roman, who joined last week from British hedge fund firm Man Group, has a steadier platform to rebuild it from after the California-based firm finally stemmed an outflow of client money.

 Much of these outflows followed the high-profile and acrimonious departure of founder Bill Gross in 2014, with a $200 million lawsuit still going on in the U.S. courts.